-1. Establish basic practical skills, techniques and approaches to art making;
+1. Demonstrate basic practical skills, techniques and approaches to artmaking;

-2. Investigate concepts, materials and applications within a contemporary framework related to the history and theories of art;
+2. Create meaningful links between concepts and materials within a contemporary framework, relating to the history and theories of art;

-3. Explore sources of visual research material and develop independent study skills;
+5. Independently explore sources of visual research material and apply study skills.

 History/theory topics that are, as far as possible, integrated with the studio activities, will be selected from:

 - An introduction to art history from antiquity to early 20 century art, including major approaches in Western Art;

 - An introduction to artwork/exhibition analysis.

 ﾠStudio topics will be selected from:

 - Introduction to themes and techniques in painting and drawing;

 - Critical observation and research methods;